Start of the overlay

 Image description

-The chart depicts different shopping destinations by the percent of survey respondents who indicated they would shop there for the 2024 holiday season.
+The chart depicts different shopping destinations by the percentage of survey respondents who indicated they would shop there for the 2025 holiday season.

 • Grocery store: 46%